1355

 Guild drawer from Alsfeld, around 1600

-This guild charter is of particular importance because it strengthened the craftsmen and merchants striving for importance and power, and thus at the same time the emerging bourgeoisie, against the old-established patrician families who had held power until then.
-The right of “The Four from the Commune” meant that four guildmasters were to join the city council.
-Although this right of artisans to participate in the city government was initially withdrawn after Henry’s death, it was finally codified in the Corebrief of 1429.
-MNic
+This guild charter is particularly significant because it strengthened the craftsmen and merchants striving for importance and power, and thus simultaneously supported the emerging middle class against the long-established patrician families who had previously held power.
+This policy of strengthening the power of the citizenry culminated in an initial draft of the right of “The Four from the Community”—that is, the right of co-determination for craftsmen and citizens in the city government.
+Although this was initially withdrawn after Heinrich’s death, it was finally established for good in the “Kore-Brief” of 1429.
+(MNic)